 Toto was — is?
-We can dream can’t we? — a progressive 80s pop band, made of industry super-session men like Steve Lukather (guitars), David Paich (vocals) and Jeff Porcaro (drums) and his brothers, and progenitors of collossal totems of modern cultural overachievement such as Africa and Hold the Line, as well as grammy-award winning Rosanna, which really is extraordinary.
+We can dream can’t we? — a progressive 80s pop band, made of industry super-session men like Steve Lukather (guitars), David Paich (vocals) and Jeff Porcaro (drums) and his brothers, and progenitors of colossal totems of modern cultural over-achievement such as Africa and Hold the Line, as well as Grammy-award winning Rosanna, which really is extraordinary.

 Africa, and the rising (or otherwise) of Kilimanjaro above the Serengeti and/or Olympus

 - I know that I must do what’s right

 - As sure as Kilimanjaro rises like Olympus above the Serengeti

 Where to start?

 For one thing, Kilimanjaro doesn’t rise above the Serengeti.
 You can’t even see it from the Serengeti, unless you get in a hot air balloon and take a telescope: they’re about 300 kilometres from each other.
 Kilimanjaro rises above the Tsavo (see picture).

 And Mount Olympus definitely doesn’t rise above the Serengeti.
 It’s in Greece.

 To the extent you could say that something that has just sat there for millions of years does anything as energetic as “rising”, then Kilimanjaro doesn’t rise like Olympus, either.
 It rises like Kilimanjaro.
 They don’t look anything like each other.
 I mean, look.